 Physical Health and Fitness Benefits

 Mountaineering is a physical activity that requires you to be physically healthy and capable.
 You start to get in better shape as you prepare for your trip by engaging in exercises.
 From cardiovascular exercises to core strength build-up, you will be working on various parts of your body.
 During your trip, you will be depending on your core muscles the majority of the time.
 Not only is this is the chance to use your strength, but you will simultaneously be working on your body as well.
 Thus, peak climbing and mountaineering are great ways to keep yourself physically fit.

 Experience in New Culture

-Peak Climbing and Mountaineering are a level above the normal treks.
+Peak Climbing and Mountaineering are a level above normal treks.
 These journeys continue along the trekking trails and, later, begin the actual scaling of the mountain.
 While on the journey, one can come across a variety of people, cultures, and traditions.
-These interactions are the soulful way of filling the gaps on the trek.
+These interactions are a soulful way of filling the gaps on the trek.
 Similarly, meeting new people and the cultural exchanges you have with them are insightful to both the involved parties.
 You can get to experience the culture and rituals of the ethnic communities living along the trails.
 Some of the ethnic communities you might encounter on the journey are Sherpa, Tamang, Gurung, Thakali, Thakuri, and Tibetans among others.

 Peak Climbing Instills Patience, Endurance, and Persistence